Parts Of A Garage Explained

 • Cedar shingles - shingles made from cedar that provide an attractive rustic look.

-• Slate tiles - a natural roofing product made of hard metamorphic rock; sedimentary rock of volcanic ash and clay.
+• Slate tiles – a natural roofing material made from fine-grained metamorphic rock.

-• Clay tiles - tiles made from naturally-occurring materials with a natural earthy colour.
+• Clay tiles - tiles made from fired clay and have a natural earthy colour.

 At Chart Garages, we offer Onduline, Onduvilla, Tapco tiles, and Cedar Shingles.
 However, we can design your garage ready to support either slate or clay tiles which can be fitted by your own roofing contractor.